andreaziani/computer-networks-university/README.md

 # Computer networks assignments.

-This repo contains implementation of the assignments given at computer networks course.
+Implementation of the assignments given at computer networks course.

 ## Assigments

 ### Assignment 1
-This is a simple Netcat emulator running on UDP protocol.
+A simple Netcat emulator running on UDP protocol.

 ### Assignment 2
-This is our personal solution of the netsimulator, a simple excercise from Kurose-Ross book.
+Personal solution of the netsimulator, a simple excercise from Kurose-Ross's book.
-This netsimulator provide a reliable data transfert with a "stop-and-wait" protocol.
+This netsimulator provide a reliable data transfert with the TCP "stop-and-wait" protocol.

 ### Assignment 3
-This is our personal solution of the netsimulator, a simple excercise from Kurose-Ross book.
+Personal solution of the netsimulator, a simple excercise from Kurose-Ross's book.
-This netsimulator provide a reliable data transfert with a mixed of "selective-repeat" and "go-back-n" protocols.
+This netsimulator provide a reliable data transfert with a mixed of TCP "selective-repeat" and "go-back-n" protocols.